Peter and Catharine Whyte: War years

 At the outbreak of World War II, Peter enlisted in the reserve army and reported for basic training duty with the Calgary Highlanders at Sarcee Camp.
 He worked as a photographer, taking ID pictures and other menial tasks.
 In April 1944, Peter entered a painting in an art contest, winning a $50 second prize for his effort.
-More important than the money, Peter Whyte was named an official war artist.
+More important than the money, Peter Whyte was named an Official Second World War artist.
 The Group of Seven painter A. Y. Jackson was on the committee that appointed him to his new position.

 During the war years, Catharine became a member of the Red Cross and donated considerable time and money to supporting the soldiers.
 She sent many packages over to the soldiers in Europe.
 Catharine's brother left his high-paying job in Boston to enlist in the army.

 As a war artist, Peter was given considerably more autonomy, traveling from post to post, capturing the army life on canvas.
 While serving as a war artist, Peter created over 50 paintings to support the war effort.
 He was discharged on November 10, 1944.